mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 most popular shows are huge celebrities in Perite and Apge but less well known elsewhere.

-Perite’s stellar density is spotty and includes several inconvenient gaps in its astrography.
+Perite's stellar density is spotty and includes several inconvenient gaps in its astrography.
 Tramp traders working their way into the lucrative Core market typically operate far traders or subsidized merchants